Chatbot Analytics: The 7 Most Important Metrics To Track Success

 • Cost analytics

-• The next step too chatbot success
+• The next step to chatbot success

 But remember that success means different things for different companies.